PraneethPW/E-CHALLAN-PORTAL/README.md

 ## 📌 Overview

-The **ECHALLANPORTAL** is a lightweight Java-based web application designed to:
+The **ECHALLANPORTAL** is a Java-based web application designed to:

 🔐 Allow users to log in
 🧾 Submit vehicle challan details